 Google recommends creating content that is educational, helpful, and interesting.
 The search engine coined the E-A-T principle, which stands for Expertise, Authority, and Trustworthiness, a core tenet of its content quality evaluation process.
 This means that your content should be created by an expert in the field who is authoritative on the topic and trustworthy when it comes to providing accurate information.
 So, while it’s tempting to choose a topic based solely on its profit potential, your greatest chances of success lie in writing what you know.

 4. Build Your Audience with Social Media and/or Email Marketing

 When it comes to marketing your blog, social media has the potential to make a big impact.
 Using Twitter, Facebook, Instagram, and other social media outlets to promote your posts and complement your blog will diversify and expand your following.

 Social media works for gaining new followers but is also a great place to add value for those who are already reading your blog.
-Using social media for marketing is a bit different than using it for personal communication.
-There are many free online resources to help you get started, including Moz’s Beginner’s Guide to Social Media and Michael Stelzner’s Social Media Marketing podcast.
+Using social media for marketing differs from using it for personal communication.
+Many free online resources are available to help you get started, including Moz’s Beginner’s Guide to Social Media and Michael Stelzner’s Social Media Marketing podcast.

 A blog is not an island.
-Many people who start a business may feel like they’re alone in their efforts.
-However, bloggers are a different bunch who are not only generally good communicators but also value relationships with other bloggers where they can join forces to mutually support one another.
-Work your network by offering to share content and cross-promote posts with other bloggers in similar and related niches.
-The blogging community is strong; you may be surprised who is willing to help you out.
+Many people who start a business may feel as if they’re alone in their efforts.
+However, bloggers are a different bunch who are generally good communicators and value relationships with other bloggers where they can join forces to support one another mutually.

 Content alone doesn’t make money.
 A blog needs a stream of income to generate a profit.
 Income sources on a blog can be sorted into three categories: